/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Kenroku-en was once the outer garden of Kanazawa Castle and there has been a garden on the site since the late 1600s.
 The original garden, begun by the fifth Maeda lord, Tsunonori Maeda, was called ‘Renchi tei’ but it was almost entirely burnt out in 1759.
 It was restored in the 1770s and in 1822 became known as Kenroku-en, a name that means ‘the garden of six sublimities’ or, ‘a garden combining the six aspects of a perfect garden’.
 These six features were what the Chinese traditionally believed were necessary for the ideal garden – spaciousness and seclusion, artifice and antiquity, water-courses and panoramas: all these characteristics are to be found in the 25 acres of this beautiful garden.

-We finish the day with a visit to the newly opened National Crafts Museum.
-This collection was previously housed in the National Museum of Modern Art in Tokyo, relocating to Kanazawa in 2020, and comprises craft, graphic and industrial design work from the Meiji era (1863-1912) to today.
+We visit the National Crafts Museum, a collection that was previously housed in the National Museum of Modern Art in Tokyo and relocated to Kanazawa in 2020.
+The collection craft, graphic and industrial design work from the Meiji era (1863-1912) to today.

 This evening we dine at a charming local restaurant.
 Hidden behind a traditional façade hung with lanterns, the restaurant specializes in delicious charcoal grilling.
 (Overnight Kanazawa) BLD